-BMS Communications
+BMS COMMUNICATIONS

 Most BMS systems incorporate some form of communication with the world outside the battery pack, including the ECU, the charger controller, and/or your test equipment.
-Communication interfaces are also used to modify the BMS control parameters and for diagnostic information retrieval.
+Communications interfaces are also used to modify the BMS control parameters and for diagnostic information retrieval.

-The most common communication bus in automotive applications is CAN, although Automotive Ethernet, RS232 / RS485 serial, SPI, TCP/IP, or other networks could be used.
-CAN networks come in a variety of implementations and can include a range of higher-level "application layer" protocols like Unified Diagnostic Services, OBD II, J1939, etc.
+In automotive applications, CAN (controller area network) is the most common communications bus, although RS232 / RS485 serial, TCPIP or other networks could be used.
+CAN networks come in a variety of implementations and can include a range of higher level protocols.

-Aside from a digital bus, separate analog and/or digital inputs and outputs should be considered as supplemental parts of BMS interface and communication.
-Discrete inputs and outputs can be used for redundancy and for operations requiring a separate interface such as activating an external contactor, fan, or dashboard lamp.
+Aside from a digital bus, separate analog and/or digital inputs and outputs could be considered as BMS communication.
+Discrete inputs and outputs can be used for redundancy of for operations requiring a separate interface such as activating an external contactor, fan, or dashboard lamp.